Brown's Town: History

 Dr James Johnston who had been born in Scotland in 1851 arrived in Jamaica in 1874.
 He started his Jamaican Evangelical Mission in 1876.
 Johnston created nine churches but the base of his medical mission and his religious assemblies were in Brown's Town.
 Johnston became the political representative for St Ann's Parish before he left to explore Africa.
 In the 1890s he took a team of Afro-Caribbean Jamaicans to England where they were equipped themselves to complete a 20-month journey of 4,500 miles through south central Africa.
 Their journey was photographed and described by a book published in 1893.
-Many of the photographs became postcards which have since become collectors' items.
+Many of the photographs became postcards which have since become collector's items.

 Education, health, and recreation

 Brown's Town is considered the educational capital of St. Ann.
 Brown's Town Community College, located in the town, offers pre-tertiary and tertiary courses from the University of Technology, Jamaica and the University of the West Indies.
 It was formerly the site of the Huntley Hotel, followed by the Servite Convent of the Assumption which operated a preparatory school and a high school for girls.
 There are three secondary schools in Brown's Town: Brown's Town High School, St. Hilda's Diocesan High School for Girls, and York Castle High School.
 It also features St. Christopher School for the Deaf, the only institution for the hearing impaired outside of Kingston.

 In Brown's Town, there is a health centre and a public health service, as well as private medical services.
 The St Ann's Bay Regional Hospital and the Alexandria Hospital also serve the town.

 Popular sports in Brown's Town include football, cricket, netball, track and field, cycling, and lawn tennis, many events being held at Addison Park.